mihransimonian/Udemy-Python_Course_Complete_Bootcamp_by_Jose_Portilla/README.md

 Weblink: <https://www.udemy.com/course/complete-python-bootcamp/>

-*Note: The course keeps getting updated, ***I have started this course in 2018*** and since than chapters were added, with more coding excercises.*
+*Note: The course keeps getting updated, ***I have started this course in 2018*** and since than chapters were added, with more coding excercises.
+Discrepancies between my code and the current version of the repository might therefore occur.*

 ## Original Repository
 The author has added an official repository, in which the original question and code is added.
 Again, note that this will keep being updated so there might be a difference between my code/chapters compared to the original repository.

 Weblink to original repository: <https://github.com/starksecurity/Pierian-Data-Complete-Python-3-Bootcamp>